1,000+ Opportunities

 Great Lakes Environmental Infrastructure Center (GLEIC) The GLEIC provides no-cost technical assistance services for drinking water systems serving 10,000 or fewer people.
 EC-SDC Grant Announcement EC-SDC Next Steps for Applicants Semiannual Progress Report (Form 8700-028) For application, reimbursement and other financial administration questions, contact: Manganese in Drinking Water (PDF) Grantee Financial & Record Guide (PDF)

-Based on current listing details, eligibility includes: Other-than-municipal and nonprofit non-transient non-community public water systems in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Other-than-municipal and nonprofit non-transient non-community public water systems in Wisconsin.
+Confirm the full requirements in the official notice before applying.